List of World Heritage in Danger

-In some cases, danger listing has sparked conservation efforts and prompted the release of funds, benefitting sites such as the Galápagos Islands and Yellowstone National Park, both later removed from the List of World Heritage in Danger.
-Despite this, the list itself and UNESCO's implementation of it have been the focus of criticism.
-In particular, States Parties and other stakeholders of World Heritage Sites have questioned the authority of the committee to declare a site in danger without their consent.
-Until 1992, when UNESCO set a precedent by placing several sites on the danger list against their wishes, States Parties would have submitted a programme of corrective measures before a site could be listed.
-Instead of being used as intended, the List of World Heritage in Danger is perceived by some states as a black list and according to Christina Cameron, Professor at the School of Architecture, Canada Research Chair on Built Heritage, University of Montreal, has been used as political tool to get the attention of States Parties.
-The International Union for Conservation of Nature (IUCN) notes that UNESCO has referenced the List of World Heritage in Danger (without actually listing the site) in a number of cases where the threat could be easily addressed by the State Party.
-The Union also argues that long keeping a site listed as endangered is questionable and that other mechanisms for conservation should be sought in these cases.

-As of November 2025, there are 53 entries (14 natural, 39 cultural) on the List of World Heritage in Danger.
-Arranged by the UNESCO regions, 22 of the listed sites are in the Arab States, 12 in Africa, six in Latin America and the Caribbean, six in Asia and the Pacific, and seven in Europe and North America.
-The majority of the endangered natural sites (9) are in Africa.
-The list encompasses sites that have been identified as facing threats to their integrity, which could stem from natural disasters, armed conflict, neglect, pollution, unsustainable tourism, or other dangers.
-Among the sites, the impacts of armed conflict are evident in countries like Syria, with several sites, including the Ancient City of Aleppo and the Ancient Villages of Northern Syria, endangered due to the Syrian Civil War.
-In Africa, the Democratic Republic of the Congo sees multiple listings due to threats like military conflict and environmental degradation affecting its national parks.
+As of May 2026, there are 53 sites (14 natural and 39 cultural) on the List of World Heritage in Danger.
+Arranged by UNESCO regions, 22 of the listed sites are in the Arab States, 12 in Africa, six in Latin America and the Caribbean, six in Asia and the Pacific, and seven in Europe and North America.
+The majority of the endangered natural sites (nine) are in Africa.
+The list encompasses sites identified as facing threats to their integrity, which may arise from natural disasters, armed conflict, neglect, pollution, unsustainable tourism, or other hazards.
+Among these sites, the impacts of armed conflict are evident in countries such as Syria, where several sites, including the Ancient City of Aleppo and the Ancient Villages of Northern Syria, endangered as a result of the Syrian civil war.
+In Africa, the Democratic Republic of the Congo has multiple listings due to threats such as military conflict and environmental degradation affecting its national parks.

+Criticism

+In some cases, inclusion on the danger list has sparked conservation efforts and prompted the release of funds, benefitting sites such as the Galápagos Islands and Yellowstone National Park, both later removed from the List of World Heritage in Danger.
+Despite this, the list itself and UNESCO's implementation of it have been subject to criticism.
+In particular, States Parties and other stakeholders have questioned the authority of the World Heritage Committee to designate a site as in danger without their consent.

+Until 1992, when UNESCO set a precedent by placing several sites on the danger list against the wishes of the respective States Parties, such parties would typically submit a programme of corrective measures before a site was listed.
+Rather than being used solely for its intended purpose, the List of World Heritage in Danger is perceived by some states as a "blacklist" and, according to Christina Cameron, Professor at the School of Architecture and Canada Research Chair on Built Heritage at the University of Montreal, has been used as a political tool to get the attention of States Parties.

+The International Union for Conservation of Nature (IUCN) has noted that UNESCO has, in a number of cases, referenced the List of World Heritage in Danger without formally inscribing a site, particularly where threats could be easily addressed by the State Party.
+The Union has also argued that the prolonged retention of sites on the danger list is questionable and that other mechanisms for conservation should be sought in such cases.